lfvm/tempo_artist/README.md

 # Tempo Artist

 ## Important links:
-link to acces the web site where the video game is hosted: https://tempo-artist.herokuapp.com/
+web site where the game is hosted: https://tempo-artist.herokuapp.com/

-link to watch a demonstration video of the full project:
+watch a demonstration video of the full project:

 ## About the game
 Tempo Artist is a game designed to help people that want to learn percussion tab reading and practice rhythm sense in a challenging and fun form.